grandparkla/nyela/index.markdown

 This will be an alcohol-free, family-friendly event; no beer garden or point of purchase.
 No alcohol is permitted in the event space.

+## Featured Artists

+Dexter Story and the All-Star New Year's Eve Band, featuring Raquel Rodriguez, Jimetta Rose, Kenneth Crouch, Chris Pierce, Kam Talbert, and more

+The Beat Junkies featuring DJ Babu, Mr. Choc, and Shortkut

+DJ Francesca Harding

+Hosted by D'Lo

 ## Event Schedule

 Coming soon!